 The content is crucial.
 No grammar, syntax, or style flaws are allowed here.
 You have to present a flawless virtual resume that shows you as a sleek, intelligent professional.
 However, this content should also be unique.
 It’s easy to get inspired by great profiles and follow their example, but you mustn’t copy.
 Through your LinkedIn presence, you get a chance to convey your unique virtues.
 It should scream character.

-If you’re having troubles to create the perfect content for your LinkedIn profile, you can always rely on professional writing services like AssignmentMasters.
+If you’re having trouble to create the perfect content for your LinkedIn profile, you can always rely on professional writing services like AssignmentMasters.

 Customize the URL